 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Over the Moon #2 series and is a This picture book is a hardcover edition that was published by HarperCollins on September 3, 1947 and has 32 pages.
+It is part of the Over the Moon #2 series and is a picture book that was published by HarperCollins on September 3, 1947 and has 32 pages.

 Explore it on Goodreads or Amazon.